Leave of absence

 Leave of Absence for International Students

-Students who require ATAS clearance will need to apply for a new ATAS certificate if their time limit is extended by more than 3 months as a result of a leave of absence or cumulative leave of absences.
-Please note that most visa categories are now subject to the requirement to have ATAS clearance for affected courses and to apply for new ATAS clearance if the course end date is delayed by 3 months.
-This will affect the majority of students requiring ATAS who are subject to immigration regulations and not just those with a Tier 4 visa.
-Please contact the International Student Support Team if you are not sure if you are subject to these ATAS requirements.
+Students who require ATAS clearance will need to apply for a new ATAS certificate if their time limit is extended by more than three months as a result of a leave of absence or cumulative leaves of absence.
+Please note that most visa categories are subject to the requirement to have ATAS clearance for affected courses and to apply for new ATAS clearance if the course end date is delayed by three months.
+This will affect the majority of students requiring ATAS who are subject to immigration regulations and not just those with a Student or Tier 4 visa.
+Please contact International Student Support, Advice & Compliance if you are not sure if you are subject to these ATAS requirements.

-International students should note that the University may be required to report Tier 4 visa holders who are on a leave of absence to the Home Office.
-If the leave of absence must be reported, the Home Office would expect such students to return to their home country for the duration of the leave of absence and curtail the Tier 4 visa.
-Such students will need to re-apply for a new visa when they are ready to re-commence their studies.
-International Student Support will inform students of the immigration implications of their leave of absence.
+International students should note that the University may be required to report Student or Tier 4 visa holders who are on a leave of absence to the Home Office.
+If the leave of absence must be reported, the Home Office would expect such students to return to their home country for the duration of the leave of absence and curtail the Student or Tier 4 visa.
+Such students will need to reapply for a new visa when they are ready to recommence their studies.
+International Student Support, Advice & Compliance will inform students of the immigration implications of their leave of absence.

 Students who are pregnant, or whose partners are pregnant, can apply for a period of leave of absence on parental grounds.
 As a result of the Equality Act 2010, the University has developed a Student Pregnancy and Maternity Policy, along with advice pages aimed at both students and staff.
-Please note that the 4-week minimum leave of absence rule does not apply to students taking a leave of absence on parental grounds.
+Please note that the four-week minimum leave of absence rule does not apply to students taking a leave of absence on parental grounds.

-International students who are studying in the UK on a Tier 4 visa should refer to the information above on leave of absence.
+International students who are studying in the UK on a Student or Tier 4 visa should refer to the information above on leave of absence.
 The immigration rules outlined in this section also apply to those who require maternity leave.